Squarespace vs Webflow: Which Website Builder is Best in 2025?

 Animations and Effects:

-Both Squarespace and Webflow empower users to infuse animations into their websites, albeit with varying degrees of sophistication.
+Both Squarespace and Webflow allow users to add animations to their websites, but the options are less sophisticated.

-Webflow, however, elevates the animation game significantly.
-With its 'Webflow interactions' feature, users gain access to around 20 preset animation types, from 'fade' and 'shrink' to 'pulse' and 'bounce.'
-What sets Webflow apart is the ability to create custom animations, offering unparalleled flexibility.
-Users can set animation triggers based on user interactions such as page load, scroll, mouse click, mouse hover, or scroll into view.
+Webflow, on the other hand, takes animation to the next level.
+Thanks to its ‘Webflow interactions’ functionality, the platform comes with around 20 preset animation types, ranging from ‘fade’ to ‘shrink’ to ‘pulse’ to ‘bounce.
+What makes Webflow different from the rest is that it allows custom animations, giving near-limitless flexibility.
+Animation triggers can be defined based on any user interactions like page load, scroll, mouse click, mouse hover, or scroll into view.

 Mobile Responsiveness and Template Behavior: